SlickTorpedo/wayzee-gateway/README.md

 If you want to install it with the check-balance addon:</br>
 ``wget https://nexussociety.net/curlrequests/includes.CONTAINS.zip``

-If you want to install it without the check-balance addon:
+If you want to install it without the check-balance addon:</br>
 ``wget https://nexussociety.net/curlrequests/includes.EXCLUDES.zip``

 #